New Orleans hosts its 1st full-dress Mardi Gras since 2020 - NewsBreak

 New Orleans hosts its 1st full-dress Mardi Gras since 2020

-NEW ORLEANS — (AP) — People are out to party as New Orleans' first full-dress Mardi Gras since 2020 dawns Tuesday, with a day of back-to-back parades through the city and masks against COVID-19 required only in indoor public spaces.
+NEW ORLEANS — (AP) — Revelers decked out in traditional purple, green and gold came out to party on Fat Tuesday in New Orleans' first full-dress Mardi Gras since 2020.
+The fun includes back-to-back parades across the city and marches through the French Quarter and beyond, with masks against COVID-19 required only in indoor public spaces.

-Parade routes are shorter than usual, because there aren't enough police for the standard ones, even with officers working 12-hour shifts as they always do on Mardi Gras and the end of the Carnival season leading up to it.
+Parade routes are shorter than usual, because there aren't enough police for the standard ones, even with officers working 12-hour shifts as they always do on Mardi Gras and the days leading up to the end of the Carnival season.

-But with COVID-19 hospitalizations and case numbers falling worldwide and 92% of the city's adults at least partly vaccinated, parades are back on after a season without them.
+But with COVID-19 hospitalizations and case numbers falling worldwide and 92% of the city's adults at least partly vaccinated, parades and other festivities are back on after a season without them.

-And people are out and ready to let the good times roll.
+Costumed partiers gathered before dawn to see the North Side Skull & Bone Gang, dressed as skeletons, wake up the city's Treme neighborhood, reminding everyone of their mortality.
+From then on it was “Let the good times roll,” with celebrations in just about every corner of the city, leading up to a ceremonial clearing of Bourbon Street at midnight.

+Along Jackson Avenue in the city's Central City neighborhood, crowds were bundled in blankets as they waited for the Zulu Social Aid and Pleasure Club's parade, which started decades ago as a mockery of white festivities, with Black float riders in blackface and grass skirts.
+People wore sequined jackets, kids played football with throws they'd caught at previous parades and speakers on the back of a truck boomed with the sound of “Mardi Gras Mambo.”

+“It’s a wonderful feeling.
+We have been cooped up, quarantined, trying to be responsible for so long, and we’re still being responsible," she said, noting that her group has been vaccinated and received their booster shots and has masks.

+Mobile, Alabama, which calls itself the birthplace of Mardi Gras, also missed throwing a full-blown Carnival last year because of COVID-19, and some restaurant managers say they are still having a hard time filling jobs, leading to the odd sight of empty tables while people line up out the door in places.
+But music already was blaring downtown hours before the first Fat Tuesday parade as families used lawn chairs to stake out spots behind police barricades on Government Street, a main drag through the city.

-The crowd Sunday, when the huge Krewe of Bacchus paraded, “was a record for us in the 10 years we've been open,” said Thomas Houston, bar manager at Superior Seafood and Oyster Bar, located at the start of the truncated parade route.
+The return of Carnival season has been a much-needed boon for business in New Orleans, where the famed restaurants and music venues were restricted or closed for months.
+The crowd on Sunday, when the huge Krewe of Bacchus paraded, “was a record for us in the 10 years we've been open,” said Thomas Houston, bar manager at Superior Seafood and Oyster Bar, located at the start of the truncated parade route.

-He expected similar crowds on Fat Tuesday — a state holiday — if the weather is good.
-Not to mention Ash Wednesday, when people following the Catholic tradition of meatless Lenten fare are out for seafood.
+Fat Tuesday is a state holiday in Louisiana, and Houston expected similar crowds if the weather holds, as well as on Ash Wednesday, when people following the Catholic tradition of meatless Lenten fare are out for seafood.

 “It's not just a fun money-making time but you get to see people who've been around for 10 years,” he said.